Table of Contents

 When it becomes humid and stagnant, you toss, sweat, and wake repeatedly.

-And the material your comforter is made from largely determines which one you experience.
+And the insulation inside your comforter largely determines which one you experience.

 From the moment you get into bed, a sequence begins: